momentum-design/momentum-ui/angular/src/lib/README.md

 > @momentum-ui/angular

-Collab UI Angular is a UI framework for implementing Cisco Collaboration Design into web apps and sites.
+Momentum UI Angular is a UI framework for implementing Cisco Momentum Design into web apps and sites.

 ## Table of Contents